tos-kamiya/o-o/README.md

 ### 1. Extract the 5th line for each of PDF files

-When you know that a particular line of the PDF will contain the information you need, such as the title of a artcle.
+When you know that a particular line of the PDF will contain the information you need, such as the title of a article.

 ```
 ls *.pdf | rargs o-o - - - pdftotext '{0}' - I head -5 I tail -1